Q. Can the same proposal submitted to RCSA be submitted to another agency or foundation?

 Q. Are only those reviewers I have listed used in the evaluation of my proposal?

-A. No. Program officers select reviewers from those in their experience and your listing who they believe most suitable to provide assessment of the research that you propose.
+A. No. Program directors select reviewers from those in their experience and your listing who they believe most suitable to provide assessment of the research that you propose.
 If you know of "insiders" or "outsiders" to whom the proposal should not be sent, please provide that information in an email to a program officer when you apply.

 Q. Can I obtain reviewer comments on my proposal after the final decision on awards has been made?

 A. Yes.
 All reviewer comments on the proposed science are routinely conveyed to the applicant once a funding decision has been made, excepting those that a particular reviewer has requested not to be conveyed.
-Once you have had time to reflect on your reviewers’ comments and the accompanying program officer’s email, you may want to speak with a program officer who may be able to help to put the comments in context.
+Once you have had time to reflect on your reviewers’ comments and the accompanying program director’s email, you may want to speak with a program director who may be able to help to put the comments in context.

 A. A target date is not a deadline.
 It is, in our experience, a date for proposal submission that would allow us to process and review the proposal adequately so that a decision could be reached at a scheduled Advisory Committee meeting.
 While a delay of one or two days is rarely a problem, a delay of more than a week could cause the proposal to receive insufficient review and require it to be deferred to a subsequent meeting of the Advisory Committee.